andifalk/secure-development-on-kubernetes/step7-pod-security-policy/README.md

 ### Service accounts

-While X.509 certificates are used for authenticating external requests, service accounts are meant to authenticate processes running within the cluster.
+While you use X.509 certificates for authenticating external requests, service accounts are meant to authenticate processes running within the cluster.
 Service accounts are associated with pods that make internal calls to the API server.

 Every Kubernetes installation has a service account called __default__ that is automatically associated with every running pod.